874bowen/herbeauty/README.md

 });
 ```

 You can find more about NextAuth and Google provider [here](https://next-auth.js.org/providers/google).
-Xata Adapter will ensure that once a user has used Google for authentication in our app the details provided by Google will be stored in our Xata database.
+Xata Adapter will ensure that once a user has been authenticated in our app the details provided by Google provider will be stored in our Xata database.

 #### Inserting items into our products table
-We can insert products into our products on our Xata database using the [browser interface](http://app.xata.io/).
-You can then go to Cloudinary and copy the links of the images you uploaded and paste it in the images column for individual products as shown below.
+We can insert items into our products table in our Xata database using the [browser interface](http://app.xata.io/).
+For the images column go to Cloudinary and copy the links of the images you uploaded and paste it in the images column for individual products as shown below.
 ![products](https://res.cloudinary.com/bowenivan/image/upload/c_fit,h_840,q_auto:best,w_1440/v1671357208/Articles/herbeauty/table_esa9kf.png)

 ### Step 3: Using OAuth 2.0 to Access Google APIs for Authentication